-The computer science department offers 7 Master's degrees and several graduate certificates.
-A Master's degree requires completion of 30 credits (10 courses) while a graduate certificate requires completion of 12 credits (4 courses).
-Post-graduate courses at another institution, or Stevens courses taken as a non-matriculated student, may in some cases count toward a degree or certificate: up to 3 courses may, with approval, be applied toward a Master's degree and one course may, with approval, be applied toward a certificate.
+The computer science department offers five Master's degrees and several graduate certificates.
+A Master's degree requires completion of 30 credits (typically 10 courses) while a graduate certificate requires completion of 12 credits (4 courses).
+Post-graduate courses at another institution, or Stevens courses taken as a non-matriculated student, may in some cases count toward a degree or certificate: up to three courses may, with approval, be applied toward a Master's degree and one course may, with approval, be applied toward a certificate.

 M.S. in Computer Science

 The M.S. in Computer Science is the department's flagship graduate program.
 It is a program that allows maximum flexibility to tailor the program of study to students' interests.
 Students are particularly interested in some combination of databases, software engineering and security, so a selection of concentrations and study plans combine these areas of specialization.
 Other suggested areas of concentration include network and systems administration, mobile and embedded systems, and Web applications.
 Learn more at the program page.

 The M.S. in Cybersecurity is a rigorous program in the art and practice of security and privacy, including fundamentals of cryptography as well as threats and defenses for secure systems.
 The emphasis in this program is on deep technical skills that may be complemented with courses in security administration, as opposed to the security courses suggested for the MS/CS that emphasize broad principles and security administration.
 Learn more at the program page.